 -

-- Imposter Syndrome is more common than you think, and normalizing it is a powerful first step.
+- Imposter Syndrome is on the rise, and normalizing it is a powerful first step.

 -

-Imposter Syndrome usually means you’re in the right room.
+- Imposter Syndrome usually means you’re in the right room.
 If you’re never in over your head, you’re likely under-challenged.
-The first step is acceptance.
-Think of it as a launchpad, not a landing zone.
+The first step is acceptance, as you normalize it.
+And yet think of it as a launchpad, not a resting place.

-A sense of humor about ourselves also helps us cope with anxiety.
-There’s some wonderful research on how labeling our negative emotions in amusing ways can help us transcend our fears around different situations.
-What may be a good name for your Imposter Syndrome, e.g. the “board meeting wobbles”, or the “I’m-not-yet-perfect agony”?
+- A sense of humor about ourselves also helps us cope with anxiety.
+There’s some wonderful research on how labeling our negative emotions in amusing ways can help us transcend that negativity.
+What may be a good name for your Imposter Syndrome, e.g. the “board meeting wobbles”, or the “I’m-not-yet-omnipotent agony”?
 My mother used to say the most important thing you can have in life is a sense of humor, and the older I get the more I agree.
-At any rate, humor facilitates learning, reduces stress, indicates wisdom – and humor about yourself works best.
+At any rate, humor facilitates your learning, increases your creativity, reduces your stress, demonstrates your wisdom – and humor about yourself works best.

 -